 - Long-tail searches with users that are ready to buy

 In order for these campaigns to be successful, search queries must be thought of like keywords.
 For the more generic campaign, use broader, but relevant, search queries.
-For the other two campaigns, search queries must be more strictly configured to sculpt traffic based on the user intent.
+For the other two campaigns, search queries must be more strictly configured to sculpt traffic based on user intent.

 By using this tiered approach, budgeting toward your most profitable searches becomes easier, and in theory, ROI should go up because of that.